just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Big-Data.rst

     <p><h3>Big Data</h3>
     <p>We live in the era of Big Data which refers to data sets that are too large to fit on a normal
           computer or be processed by a standard spreadsheet or database program.
-Large data sets are difficult to process using a single computer and may require parallel systems.
+Large data sets are difficult to process using a single computer and may require parallel systems (multiple computers working together to run an algorithm).
 Scalability of systems is an important consideration when working with large data sets, as the computational capacity of a system affects how data sets can be processed and stored.
     </p>
     <p>We will explore Big Data through a number of videos from the PBS documentary, The Human Face of Big Data.
-We will start with a short (2:31) video, <a href="https://wdse.pbslearningmedia.org/resource/bigdata_stem_numbers_everywhere/the-human-face-of-big-data-everything-is-quantifiable/" style="font-family: yui-tmp;" target="_blank" title="">Everything Is Quantifiable.</a></p>
+We will start with a short (2:31) video, <a href="https://wdse.pbslearningmedia.org/resource/bigdata_stem_numbers_everywhere/the-human-face-of-big-data-everything-is-quantifiable/" target="_blank" title="">Everything Is Quantifiable.</a></p>
     <div class="yui-wk-div" style="text-align: center;"><a href="https://wdse.pbslearningmedia.org/resource/bigdata_stem_numbers_everywhere/the-human-face-of-big-data-everything-is-quantifiable/" target="_blank"><img alt="Everything is Quantifiable" class="yui-img" src="../_static/assets/img/HumanFaceofBigData_1Quantifiable.png" title="Everything is Quantifiable"/><br/></a></div>
     <p><br/>
     </p>